 Xenon is the kind of flash used in professional cameras.
 The benefits include: better illumination and faster illumination (hence cleaner frozen shots).
 You can read up some more here: Nothing beats Xenon flash yet.
 That article was written in 2014, and till now in 2017, nothing still beats it.
 All the gimmicky stuff being done with LED flash still do not compare.

-4 Smartphones with Xenon Flash
+4 Phones with Xenon Flash

 If you are anything like me, you are definitely pining for a smartphone with Xenon flash.
 The problem is that modern smartphones have opted to go with LED flash for various reasons, including: they fit in smaller space (hence thinner phones), they can be used as torchlight (Xenon works as short bursts), and they are much cheaper.

-But if you really do want a Xenon smartphone, they all belong in the 2010-2014 era, and these phones still are the elite squad of cameraphones.
+But if you really do want a Xenon smartphone, they all belong in the 2010-2014 era, and these phones were the elite squad of cameraphones.
 Please, forget what you have heard about your iPhone having the best camera.
 That’s marketing bullshit (cough!).
 The best cameraphones have Xenon.
 Here are 4 relatively modern smartphones with Xenon flash:

-4.5-inch display.
+- Nokia Lumia 1020: 4.5-inch display.
 No memory card slot.
 32 GB internal storage.
 2 GB RAM.
 41 megapixel camera.
 2000 mAh battery.
 2013 device.

-4.8-inch display.
+- Samsung Galaxy K-Zoom: 4.8-inch display.
 MicroSD card slot.
 8 GB internal storage.
 2 GB RAM.
 20 megapixel camera.
 2430 mAh battery.
 2014 device.

-4.3-inch display.
+- Samsung Galaxy S4 Zoom: 4.3-inch display.
 MicroSD card slot.
 8 GB internal storage.
 1.5 GB RAM.
 16 megapixel camera.
 2330 mAh battery.
 2014 device.

 - Nokia 808 PureView: 4-inch display.
 MicroSD card slot.
 16 GB internal storage.
 512 MB RAM.
 41 megapixel camera.
 1400 mAh battery.
 2012 device.